pack-man/spec-generator/README.md

 - bin/packman-gen-spec: uses the metadata collected from the user to generate a spec file, then builds the package and automatically calculates the package build and run time deps.
 - bin/packman-start-dockers: creates Docker containers per ENV, sets up SSH keys to push to the git repo and installs all needed packages for building, including Packman itself
 - bin/packman-rpmchange: utility script for adding to the %changelog section
+- bin/packman-functions.rc: functions used by the various Packman scripts

 ## config files
 - etc/docker-specs: Docker files per supported disto